liplum/FightAndWeapon/README.md

         // the default is true
         .setShownInTooltip(false)
-        // It will be applied in tooltip showing .setFormat("%.1f")
+        // It will be applied in tooltip showing
+        // The default is null which means there will use original value .setFormat("%.1f")
         // There are some different algorithms to get the final value .setComputeType(ComputeType.Full)
         // The sequence in tooltip showing
+        // Smaller number means front
+        // Larger number means later
         .setDisplayPriority(-100)
         // The default value when initialized automatically until you set it manually .setDefaultValue(0)
+        // The minimum value attribute can return (>=0)
+        // It also changes the default value to equal it if is more than it.
+        .setMinimum(0);
         // Whether use a special value when the weapon is broken
         // The default is false
         .setUseSpecialValueWhenWeaponBroken();